ioulian/frontend-workflow/README.md

 ### Favicons

 As Favicon and manifest tags are injected into `index.html` file on build, you will need to set `createTagsFile` to `true` to generate a `dist/tags.html` file that you can then inject into the head of your project.

+## Generator

+We have included a code generator to generate some commonly used pieces of code.

+You can use it with `yarn generate`.
+These are all options:

+- `yarn generate js component [name] (--withCss)`: Will create a JS component.
+- `yarn generate css folder-structure`: Will create a basic folder structure
+- `yarn generate css section [name]`
+- `yarn generate css block [name]`
+- `yarn generate css component [name]`

 ## Files to deploy